-Government eyes US $10 billion investment in food processing sector
+Government eyes the US $10 billion investment in food processing sector

 The government is working to transform the food processing industry so that it will generate employment, better realization for farmers and more foreign exchange for the country.
-Badal said that exports have also increased and stood at US $1 billion in the April-July period.
-Government has also launched Rs.
+Badal said that exports have also increased and stood at the US $1 billion in the April-July period.
+The government has also launched Rs.
 6,000 crore ‘Kisan SAMPADA Yojana’ scheme for food processing which will integrate current and new schemes.